mstanislav/mrxcavator/README.md

     * Added CSP attribute scoring to the report summary
     * Added RetireJS per-rating scores to the report summary
     * The project now is configured to work with `Poetry` and published to PyPI
-    * Bug Fix: Gracefully handle a user cancelling PyInquirer's prompt
+    * Bug Fix: Gracefully handle a user cancelling a `PyInquirer` prompt
 5. Release 5 - 07/19/2020

 ## Engineering Approach